-Hysteroscopy is a procedure that is used to diagnose and treat problems in your uterus due to abnormal bleeding.
-It allows the doctor to look inside your uterus using a thin lit telescopic tube, known as Hysteroscope that is used to examine the cervix and the endometrial lining of the uterus.
+Hysteroscopy is a procedure used to diagnose and treat problems in your uterus due to abnormal bleeding.
+It allows the doctor to look inside your uterus using a thin telescopic tube known as Hysteroscope.
+A hysteroscopy is used to examine the cervix and the endometrial lining of the uterus.
 So, if you suffer from abnormal vaginal bleeding, Hysteroscopy is an option for you.

 Why opt for Hysteroscopy?